-The National Transformation Program aims to develop the necessary infrastructure and create an environment that enables the public, private and non-profit sectors to achieve the Kingdom’s Vision 2030.
-This will be accomplished by achieving Governmental Operational Excellence, supporting digital transformation, enabling the private sector, developing economic partnerships, and promoting social development, in addition to ensuring the sustainability of vital resources.
+The National Transformation Program aims to develop the necessary infrastructure and create an environment that enables the public, private and non-profit sectors to achieve Vision 2030.
+This will be accomplished by achieving governmental operational excellence, supporting digital transformation, enabling the private sector, developing economic partnerships, and promoting social development, in addition to ensuring the sustainability of vital resources.

-The National Transformation Program was launched in 2016 to achieve government operational excellence and establish the necessary infrastructure to improve economic enablers and raise the standard of living through its eight strategic themes, which include transforming healthcare, improving living standards & safety, ensuring the sustainability of vital resources, social empowerment and non-profit sector development, achieving governmental operational excellence, improving labor market accessibility and attractiveness, enabling the private sector and developing the tourism and national heritage sectors
+The Program was launched in 2016 to achieve governmental operational excellence and establish the necessary infrastructure to improve economic enablers and raise the standard of living through its eight strategic themes.
+These include transforming healthcare, improving living standards & safety, ensuring the sustainability of vital resources, social empowerment and non-profit sector development, achieving governmental operational excellence, improving labor market accessibility and attractiveness, enabling the private sector and developing the tourism and national heritage sectors.

-In the first phase (2016-2020), the program contributed to many important accomplishments which included, but not limited to:
+In the first phase (2016-2020), the Program contributed to many important accomplishments including but not limited to:

-In the next stage (2021-2025), the program will continue developing the required infrastructure, enhancing social development, ensuring the sustainability of vital resources, achieving government operational excellence, supporting digital transformation and increasing the attractiveness of the labor market in order to create an environment that enables the public and private sectors to achieve the Kingdom’s Vision 2030.
-The program will also deliver the strategic objectives that were previously assigned to the National Companies Promotion Program and Strategic Partnership Program by contributing to the development of the private sector and developing economic partnerships.
+In the next phase (2021-2025), the Program will continue developing the required infrastructure, enhancing social development, ensuring the sustainability of vital resources, achieving governmental operational excellence, supporting digital transformation and increasing the attractiveness of the labor market in order to create an environment that enables the public and private sectors to achieve Vision 2030.
+The Program will also deliver the strategic objectives that were previously assigned to the National Companies Promotion Program and Strategic Partnership Program by contributing to the development of the private sector and developing economic partnerships.
 It is important to note that several strategic objectives have been transferred from and to existing or new programs.

 H.E.
 Mr. Mohammed Mazyad Al-Tuwaijri

 H.E.
 Dr. Walid Mohammed Al-Samaani